MattPrescott84/XMATCHIT/README.md

 # MAKEOVERLAY.py

-This script can be used to make overlays of radio sources in .png format.
+This script can be used to make overlays of radio sources in .png format, like the image below.

-In this example radio contours from two radio surveys (The VLA Stripe 82 Snapshot Survey, Heywood et al. 2016, http://adsabs.harvard.edu/abs/2016MNRAS.460.4433H) and Hodge et al. 2011 (or FIRST) are overlayed on top of greyscale SDSS images.
+In this example radio contours from two radio surveys: The VLA Stripe 82 Snapshot Survey, Heywood et al. 2016, http://adsabs.harvard.edu/abs/2016MNRAS.460.4433H (green contour) and Hodge et al. 2011 (blue contours) are overlayed on top of greyscale SDSS images.

 ![alt text](https://github.com/MattPrescottAstro/XMATCHIT/blob/master/EXAMPLE.jpg)